Tag Archives: Legacy

 In His strength and love, we become the women of that adage: “When her feet hit the floor, the Devil says ‘Oh no, she’s up!’”
 The evil one battles with us to fail…but we will not, with our eyes on God.

 From Genesis through the whole of Scripture, we see the word “shield” and that God is our shield.
 Against any evil.
 When we take God seriously and put our lives wholly in His hands we become a force to reckon with – whether we’re 14 or 50 or 82.
 We will experience attacks from the evil one – he doesn’t want us to be successful as Christ’s image-bearers.
 We may even take friendly fire from other believers.
-It happens, and sometimes the enemy is us…but God take what was meant for evil and make it for good in our lives.
+It happens, and sometimes the enemy is us…but God takes what was meant for evil and makes it for good in our lives.
 We have His promise.

 Photo Credit: FBC Mt.
 Pleasant

-Hear the Word the Lord: Finally, be strong in the Lord and in the strength of His might.
-Put on the full of armor of God so that you will be able to stand firm against the schemes of the devil.Ephesians 6:10-11
+Hear the Word of the Lord: Finally, be strong in the Lord and in the strength of His might.
+Put on the full armor of God so that you will be able to stand firm against the schemes of the devil.Ephesians 6:10-11

 Brent Curtis, a Biblical counselor and author of a favorite book of mine The Sacred Romance, wrote about how God demonstrates His own constancy when we show up for someone: